Enter your keyword

 Date of Birth: December 1967

-Qualifications: B.Iuris (1989)(NWU) LLB (1994)(Unisa)
+Qualifications: B.Iuris (1989)(NWU), LLB (1994)(Unisa)

-Candidate Biography | updated May 2024
+Candidate Biography | Updated February 2026:

 Judge Leonie Windell is a judge of the Gauteng High Court, Johannesburg.

 “An unmanageable class action is one that would take an extremely long time to be completed, if it is completed at all.
 The applicants effectively concede unmanageability.
 The applicants claim in argument that it would take ten years for their legal team merely to take instructions from every member of the proposed classes.
 If this is so, it would take much longer for a South African court to assess the claim of each class member in the second stage.
 It bears emphasis that an unmanageable class action is not only adverse to Anglo’s interests: It undermines the applicants’ access to justice.”
+Windell’s judgment drew both praise (mainly from corporations) and criticism (mainly from activists) from around the world.
+The applicants have sworn to appeal it.

 Windell has previously sat as one of three judges in the so-called silicosis class action case, Nkala v Harmony Gold.
-In that case, dozens of mineworkers sued several large mining companies (including Anglo American) for infecting them with silicosis (a form of tuberculosis arising from inhaling chrystalline silica dust that sticks to the lungs) in mining operations since 1925.
+In that case, dozens of mineworkers sued several large mining companies (including Anglo American) for infecting them with silicosis (a form of tuberculosis arising from inhaling crystalline silica dust that sticks to the lungs) in mining operations since 1925.

 Born in Lady Frere in the Eastern Cape, Windell graduated with a B.Iuris law degree from the North West University (then the Potchefstroom Universiteit vir Christienlike Hoer Ondervys) in 1989.

 She then immediately started her legal career as a district and regional court prosecutor.
-She would continue in that role for the next four years, while also doing her LLB law degree part time through Unisa – which she obtained in 1994.
+She would continue in that role for the next four years, while also doing her LLB law degree part-time through Unisa, which she obtained in 1994.

 Windell was then elevated to the bench as a district magistrate from November 1993, trying mainly criminal cases for 2 years and civil cases thereafter.
 She would stay in that role for the next 20 years until her appointment as a judge of the High Court in Johannesburg in 2013.

-While at the SCA she wrote the judgments in Commissioner: SARS v Airports Company South Africa, a major tax judgment concerning the amendment of an objection filed against an additional tax assessment.
-ACSA had objected to SARS’s assessment decision not to allow a tax deduction as corporate social investment (CSI), and sought to amend its objection – except the tax court rules did not allow, and thus had to rely on the uniform rules of court.
+Windell has acted as a judge of the Supreme Court of Appeal for four terms between 2022 and 2025.
+While at the SCA, she penned the judgments of Commissioner: SARS v Airports Company South Africa, a major tax judgment concerning the amendment of an objection filed against an additional tax assessment.
+ACSA had objected to SARS’s assessment decision not to allow a tax deduction as corporate social investment (CSI), and sought to amend its objection, except the tax court rules did not allow it, and thus had to rely on the uniform rules of court.
 The Tax Court found this to be permissible, ruling in favour of ACSA.
-On appeal to the SCA by SARS, Windell analysed the architecture of the tax dispute resolution system and found that the uniform rules of court do not permit such an amendment to an objection, and upheld the appeal.
+On appeal to the SCA by SARS, Windell analysed the architecture of the tax dispute resolution system and found that the uniform rules of court do not permit such an amendment to an objection and upheld the appeal.
+The judgment was reported in the law reports and received wide support from the tax community.

-Windell was one of the first cohort of magistrates to receive social context training from the Law, Race and Gender Unit at the University of Cape Town in 1998.
-She completed several training programmes on topics such as advancing equality in terms of the new Bill of Rights, social context in judicial decision-making, judicial skills for efficiency.
-After undergoing SAJEI’s aspirant judges course and mentorship between 2010 and 2011, she served as an acting judge for several terms until her permeant appointment in 2013.
+Windell was one of the first cohorts of magistrates to receive social context training from the Law, Race and Gender Unit at the University of Cape Town in 1998.
+She completed several training programmes on topics such as advancing equality in terms of the new Bill of Rights, social context in judicial decision-making, and judicial skills for efficiency.
+After undergoing SAJEI’s aspirant judges course and mentorship between 2010 and 2011, she served as an acting judge for several terms until her permanent appointment in 2013.
+She has since gone on to be a training and mentorship specialist in her own right.

-Judge Windell lectured candidate attorneys on the LEAD vocational court in 2006, 2008, and 2013, lectured magistrates and new judges on the SAJEI on various topics of trial and motion work in both civil contexts, and served as an official trainer in the Aspirant Judges course in 2023.
+Judge Windell lectured candidate attorneys on the LEAD vocational court in 2006, 2008, and 2013, lectured magistrates and new judges on the SAJEI on various topics of trial and motion work in both civil contexts and served as an official trainer in the Aspirant Judges course in 2023.

-A member of the SA Chapter of the International Association of Women Judges since 2009, Judge Windell served as the provincial co-ordinator for North West (2010-2013), for Gauteng (2015 – 2018), and assistance vice president: publications (2017 – 2018).
+A member of the SA Chapter of the International Association of Women Judges since 2009, Judge Windell served as the provincial co-ordinator for North West (2010-2013), for Gauteng (2015 – 2018), and assistant vice president: publications (2017 – 2018).
 She has been an active member of SAC-IAWJ’s mentorship programme for women students and new graduates.

 If appointed to the Supreme Court of Appeal, Judge Windell will only be the third magistrate to be permanently appointed in that court’s 114-year history.
+This will be Judge Windell’s fourth interview for a vacancy at the Supreme Court of Appeal.

 October 2024 SCA Interview: